Irresponsible Guy Blames Mental Health For Starving Friend's Pet Spider To Death

 FunBear8523, a Reddit user, shared a post on the "AITA" subreddit, seeking opinions on a situation involving her pet jumping spider and a friend.
 FunBear8523 is studying zoology at university and has a pet spider that means a lot to her.

-Upon getting the spider back, FunBear8523 realized that the spider was near death, with its enclosure soaking wet and growing mold, and all of the food dead.
+Upon getting the spider back, FunBear8523 realized that it was near death, with its enclosure soaking wet and growing mold, and all of the food was dead.
 The friend admitted to lying about feeding the spider and taking care of it when FunBear8523 confronted him.

-He claimed that he didn’t even feed the spider once in the five-week period he had her because he was in a bad mental state.
-FunBear8523 is torn between feeling like she should have been more responsible for her pet and feeling like her friend should not have asked to look after the pet if he was unable to do so.
+He claimed that he didn’t even feed the spider once during the five-week period he had her because he was in a bad mental state.
+FunBear8523 is torn between feeling that she should have been more responsible for her pet and feeling that her friend should not have agreed to look after the pet if he was unable to do so.

 Here's how the AITA community responded to her post.